First case of polio confirmed in a 10-month-old child in Gaza, Palestinian health officials say

-After discovering the child's symptoms, tests were conducted in Jordan’s capital of Amman and the case was confirmed to be polio, said the ministry.
+After discovering the child's symptoms, tests were conducted in Jordan’s capital of Amman and the case was confirmed to be polio, the health officials said.

 The World Health Organization did not immediately respond to requests to confirm the case.
 However, U.N. health and children's agencies have called for seven-day pauses in the fighting, starting at the end of August, to vaccinate 640,000 Palestinian children against polio.